soarn/JackPack/README.md

-# ayo we livin our lives
+# ayo we livin our lives but this is for the Create SMP